Rbbt-Workflows/structure/workflow.md

 This workflow makes use of PDB files to calculate residues in close proximity.
-This information is used to find features close to the mutations, at a distance of 5 amstrons, or mutations in residues close to residues in a complex partner, at a distance of up to 8 amstrons.
+This information is used to find features close to the mutations, at a distance of 5 angstroms, or mutations in residues close to residues in a complex partner, at a distance of up to 8 angstroms.

 PDBs are extracted from Interactome3d, which has organized thousands of PDBs, including both experimental structures and structure models, of individual